How to Send a Fax Online Free in 2026: step-by-step guide

 If you just want to send the fax and move on with your life, here's the whole process:

 1. Go to faxdrop.com.
-Upload your PDF, Word doc, or image.
+Upload your PDF, JPG, or PNG.

 2. Enter the recipient's fax number.

 No account required.
 No credit card.
 No app to install.
-FaxDrop gives you 2 free faxes per month.
+FaxDrop gives you 2 free faxes per month, up to 5 pages including cover.
 If you only fax once or twice a year (like most people), you may never need to pay anything.

 Need to fax something right now?
 FaxDrop is free to start, no signup, no fax machine needed.